 The Oyster is the One, also it gets you reduced price admission to some of the sights and wonders of London. i havent been to london for over 12 months but still have one in my wallet

-enjoy your trip over 6 years agoAnswered by WFTristan via Travellr.com
+enjoy your trip about 7 years agoAnswered by WFTristan via Travellr.com

 - London's transport map is divided into 6 zones.
 All major sights (Buckingham Palace, Big Ben, Parliament, Tower etc.) are within zone 1.
 Only Greenwich with Cutty Shark and Royal Observatory is in zone 2.